inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 Certain types of rasters allow you to gain more insight into the terrain that they represent.
 Digital Elevation Models (DEMs) are particularly useful in this regard.
-In this section we’ll do a little bit more with our DEM raster, in order to try to extract even more information from it.
+In this section we’ll do a little bit more with our DEM raster, in order to try to extract more information from it.

 3.1  Calculating a hillshade ............................